-The mission and the commitment of Capstone Foster Care is to promote the growth and development of children and young adults, who are looked after by our foster carers, by supporting each child to have healthy lifestyle, safe environment, to enjoy and achieve in education, to contribute positively in community and have economic well-being, whilst promoting and strengthening the family unit.
+The mission and the commitment of Capstone Foster Care is to promote the growth and development of children and young adults, who are looked after by our foster carers, in line with the five outcomes described in the 'Every Child Matters' National Government Policy Framework by supporting each child to have healthy lifestyle, safe environment, to enjoy and achieve in education, to contribute positively in community and have economic well-being, whilst promoting and strengthening the family unit.
 We actively support inspection and monitoring of standards for all agencies concerned with the care of children and young people.